 Today in 2017, the piano industry is flourishing.
 As in its beginnings, it went through the twentieth century by adapting to new technologies.
 So today we can find all types of pianos.
 The right pianos have become widespread, electronic pianos have become true wonders of sound and perfectly supplement the heavy and cumbersome upright pianos.

 Concerning piano practice too, everything has changed.
 Until the end of the 1950s, this instrument was reserved to the elites.
 People likely to have room at home, and time to learn.
 The “commoners” did not have access to the piano.
 The price, the time, the place… Everything was missing.
-Today, the middle classes have access to the practice of the instrument, but can also call on teachers to take piano lessons.
+Today, the middle classes have access to the practice of the instrument, but can also call on teachers to take piano lessons near me.

 And as in the early days of its existence, the piano sticks to the image of its virtuoso musicians and composers.
 These virtuosos who are the image, the representatives of this noble instrument.